AntonisGkortzis/EuroDiary/diary.md

-I want to visit Crete.
+I want to visit Chalkidiki.